seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   re-cut at the freeze and the new one is published.
-A carried-over zone the price has just left prints `СЕЙЧАС` beside a price that cannot fill it, and the Boss reads a limit order that will never trigger as a trade he is in. **The R:R must also be recomputed at the frozen price whenever the zone is republished**, since the same drift that empties a zone erodes the ratio that justified it: a setup re-entering the answer at a materially worse R:R than the one it was published on is re-argued or dropped, never reprinted on yesterday's number.
+A carried-over zone the price has just left prints `СЕЙЧАС` beside a price that cannot fill it, and the Boss reads a limit order that will never trigger as a trade he is in. **The R:R must also be recomputed at the anchor whenever the zone is republished** (§4 — for a `СЕЙЧАС` row that anchor is the frozen price itself), since the same drift that empties a zone erodes the ratio that justified it: a setup re-entering the answer at a materially worse R:R than the one it was published on is re-argued or dropped, never reprinted on yesterday's number.